kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

       // of this value.
       // +optional
       Replicas *int `json:"replicas,omitempty"`

+      // Variables can be used to customize the MachineDeployment through patches.
+      // +optional
+      Variables *MachineDeploymentVariables `json:"variables,omitempty"`
     }
     ```
 1. The `ClusterVariable` object represents an instance of a variable.